 Please come back directly to the Nuclear Medicine department and let us know you have arrived.
+Your child will need to have a wee before the scan and then we will then call you and your child to come to the scanning room.
 You can stay with your child throughout the scan.
-They will need to lie very still while three or four pictures are taken.